return42/sphkerneldoc/linux_src_doc/drivers/fpga/fpga-region_c.rst

 The overlay must add either firmware-name or external-fpga-config property to the FPGA Region.

-firmware-name        : program the FPGA external-fpga-config : FPGA is already programmed
+firmware-name         : program the FPGA external-fpga-config  : FPGA is already programmed encrypted-fpga-config : FPGA bitstream is encrypted

 The overlay can add other FPGA regions, but child FPGA regions cannot have a firmware-name property since those regions don't exist yet.